woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/misc.rst

 #.
 Download and install Oracle Java 7 JRE.

 #.
-Edit the /etc/default/tomcat7

-   Update the JAVA_HOME environment variable.
+Open :file:`/etc/default/tomcat7` and update the JAVA_HOME environment variable.

 Use Suite Packages with custom Tomcat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^